Soucoupe/cookie-api/README.md

 # Cookie API

 This API made in Go is used to generate cookie for Akamai & PX.
-Made by glaive.
+Made by @obito.

+Every secret config value doesn't work anymore.
+Don't try to connect to the PSQL database, won't work.

 # Notes